Enjoy the fresh sounds produced by young musicians in a historic music hall

 This time you will be performing with the Kanagawa Philharmonic Orchestra at the historic Kanagawa Prefectural Music Hall.
 What are your thoughts on this?

-I first visited the Concert Hall when I was in the fifth grade for a competition.
-Since then, it has been a place I have longed for and have fond memories of, so I am very happy.
-And now, I am able to perform with the local orchestra, which I have always dreamed of, in my hometown, and I am truly happy.
+I first visited the Concert Hall for a competition when I was in fifth grade.
+Since then, it has been a place I have admired and remembered, so I am very happy.
+And now, I am able to perform with the local orchestra in my hometown, something I have always dreamed of, and I am truly delighted.

 Please introduce the Tchaikovsky Concerto No. 1 that will be performed this time.
-Can you tell us about the piece and any highlights that you would like us to pay attention to?
+Please also tell us if there are any highlights or things you would like us to pay attention to.

-In the first movement, he expressed his joy, his happiness to be able to perform together in this place.
+In the first movement, he expressed his joy, and how happy he felt to be able to perform together in this place.

-The second movement has a nostalgic section, and it seems like it could be played while thinking about the past, such as past memories.
+The second movement is a nostalgic piece, and it seems like it could be played while thinking about the past, such as past memories.

-The third movement is a dynamic piece, so I think it will convey determination and strong will for the future.
-I hope you will enjoy it.
+The third movement is a dynamic piece, so I think it can convey determination and strong will for the future.
+I hope you enjoy it.

 What are your future plans?

-Since entering university, I have come to feel the harshness of the world that is different from high school, such as the high level of the people around me, but I want to keep pushing forward without being defeated and continue to challenge myself with more and more new things.
+Since entering university, I have come to feel the harshness of a different world than what I experienced in high school, such as the high level of the people around me, but I want to keep pushing forward without giving in and continue to challenge myself with more and more new things.

 What is the source of your strength that keeps you working hard and not giving up?